UsabilityEngineering/ux-portfolio-Eddieprestegui/j01/README.md

 ![video](https://github.com/UsabilityEngineering/ux-portfolio-Eddieprestegui/assets/142946125/a5034319-f6df-413c-b511-e828f8ed22ed)

 Now that I have my text set out I want to resize it.
-Selecting the text > press *s* > and using the trackpad or mouse to resize (Left to resize it to a smaller amount, right to resize it to a bigger amount).
+Selecting the text > press *s* > and use the trackpad or mouse to resize (Left to resize it to a smaller amount, right to resize it to a bigger amount).
 Let’s rotate the text so it’s standing straight up.
 Select the text > press *r* (rotate) > press *x* (x-axis) > type *90* (90 degrees) > Enter.
 To extrude the text, select the data on the right side (a) under geometry lets focus on the extrude tab.
 Extrude is the amount of depth of an object in Blender (in most graphic design programs as well), so right now my text is in a 2D format.
 I could change the extrude amount to whatever I see fit, I’ll extrude it to 0.06m.
 We should have something like this:

 ![image](/assets/UXP3.jpg)